 This resource helps articulate the benefits that design skills and mindsets can bring to global health projects through a curated set of value of design statements that connect the benefits of design to key challenges facing the global health community.

-The value of design diagram showcases the benefits of design classified into four broad themes:
+Inside you'll find design benefits classified into four themes:

 "Design can strengthen both strategy and implementation by introducing iterative and agile processes to gather feedback and test solutions."

 This publication illustrates the Principles of Design and Global Health.
 It draws on Yale University’s Ten Principles to Strengthen Global Health, Alma Ata Declaration, Principles for Global Health Research, Standford University’s d.mindsets, IDEO’s 7 Values that Drive design and Braun’s 10 Principles of “Good Design”.